MikeyBeez/Ollama_Agents/README.md

 - 🎨 Colorful command-line interface
 - 🧠 Enhanced memory management
 - 🔍 Integrated DuckDuckGo search capabilities
-- 🛠️ Modular design for easy customization
+- 🛠️ Improved modular design for easy customization
-- 🔎 New memory search commands: `/ms` and `/msl`
+- 🔎 Memory search commands: `/ms` and `/msl`
 - 🧵 New `/fabric` command for using Fabric patterns
+- 📂 Refactored command structure for better organization

 ## 🌟 Key Features

-1. 📚 Modular Architecture: Each function is a separate module, making it easy to add, remove, or modify features.
+1. 📚 Modular Architecture: Each function is in a separate module, making it easy to add, remove, or modify features.
 2. 💬 Interactive CLI: Built with `prompt_toolkit` for a sci-fi movie-worthy experience!
 3. 🔐 Secure Configuration: Customize your AI's personality in `config.py`.
 4. 🧪 Comprehensive Testing: Because quality is our superpower!